symfony/symfony-docs/tui/widgets/progress_bar.rst

-Use ``ProgressBarWidget`` when you can measure or estimate the progress of an operation: file downloads, batch processing, indexing, etc. For operations without measurable progress, use :doc:`loader` instead.
+Use ``ProgressBarWidget`` when you can measure or estimate the progress of an operation: file downloads, batch processing, indexing, etc. For operations without measurable progress, use :doc:`/tui/widgets/loader` instead.

 Basic Usage